JasLunar/JasLunar.github.io/index.md

 ## Computer Science Projects

-My GitHub page is [http://github.com/JasLunar](https://github.com/JasLunar).
+My GitHub page is [http://github.com/JasLunar](https://github.com/JasLunar/).

 ### CPSC 120

 * Lab 7

    Lab 7 part 1 "Parking Rules" was one of the more engaging assignments because it required a practical implementation of programming into everyday real-world scenarios.
 I was able to use tracing techniques and the logic of negations and conditional statements involving comparison operations, and/or, and sequences to provide an output that corroborates with the logic of parking rules.
-I learned how to translate specific details and compounding conditions into coed that produces a clear answer using if condition statements and Boolean functions.
+I learned how to translate specific details and compounding conditions into code that produces a clear answer using if condition statements and Boolean functions.

 * Lab 8